vuejs/vuex/docs/en/tutorial.md

 }

 const mutations = {
-  // A mutation recieves the current state as the first argument
+  // A mutation receives the current state as the first argument
   // You can make any modifications you want inside this function INCREMENT (state, amount) {
     state.count = state.count + amount